DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/get-school-experience.md

 - observe lessons
 - see how teachers manage a classroom
 - find out how specific subjects are taught
-- speak to teachers and interact with pupils
+- speak to teachers and meet pupils
 - learn more about teacher training - including the application and interview process

 ## Find school experience